 As long as that’s settled and you decided to listen to our advice and not wait in line at Sacher for the homonymous famous cake, we suggest you head off to one of the branches of K.u.K.
 Café-Konditorei L. Heiner or Kurkonditorei Oberlaa, the best providers of freshly made seasonal pastries in the city.

-Autumn Festivals in Vienna
+Autumn in Vienna – Thematic Festivals

 This festival dedicated to Styrian pumpkin farmers has become a fixed point in the calendar of Viennese.
 The venue offers panoramic views over the entire city and is also a popular starting point or conclusion for beautiful autumn hikes through the Biosphere Reserve Wienerwald.

-Guaranteed entertainment for the entire family on the 26th and 27th of October 2019.
+Guaranteed entertainment for the entire family!

 When does autumn in Vienna end?

-As surprising as that might sound, there is an exact time point when autumn ends in Vienna.
+As surprising as that might sound, there is an exact time point when autumn in Vienna ends.
 For us, as for many other Viennese, that is on 11.11 at 11.11 (11th of November at 11.11 o’clock).
 This exact time officially marks the beginning of the ball season in Vienna and is celebrated in the main square in front of St Stephen’s cathedral with public waltzing.
 You’ll get a feeling for the atmosphere of it all in the movie below.

 It is in preparation for the upcoming ball season that all Viennese dance schools also open their doors in autumn with new course offers.
 For those just passing by for a short time, most schools do provide afternoon waltz crash courses.
 Drop us a line if you’d like to try that out, we’ll find something suitable for you!

 The same week that the ball season begins, Christmas markets also open their doors and restaurants start serving traditional St Martin Goose dinners.
 It’s another magical time in Vienna, the transition towards December and the full-blown Christmas cheer.